 NHS England updated information for patients around continuity of medicines supply in the event of a no-deal EU exit. (on nhs.uk) Medicines Supply

 - Long established practice within the heart of the village

 - All Partner practice delivering high quality primary care services

 - Quick and easy registration process for new patients

 - Early morning and weekend appointments available

-- Urgent bookable appointments every weekday morning with an urgent walk-in clinic every weekday afternoon
+- Urgent bookable appointments every weekday morning and afternoon

 Care Quality Commission